rodrimc/RayTracing_Parallel/README.md

 There is also reflection.

 It was implemented and tested on ubuntu 14.04, compiled using g++ 4.8.2.
-There is a minimalist makefile that builds two executables:
+There is a minimalist makefile that builds three executables:
-RayTracing_openmp and RayTracing_cuda.
+RayTracing RayTracing_openmp and RayTracing_cuda.

 Run
 -----------------